Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, he refused to comment on the possibility of Kiev continuing its counter-offensive campaign in the winter, citing the sensitivity of the issue.

-Meanwhile, Brigadier General Oleksandr Tarnavskyi said that Ukraine's frontline forces are facing a "huge problem" with a shortage of artillery shells, and Kiev has also had to reduce some military activities due to the trend of reducing foreign military aid.
+Meanwhile, Brigadier General Oleksandr Tarnavskyi said that Ukraine's frontline forces are facing a "huge problem" of a shortage of artillery shells, and Kiev has also had to reduce some military activities due to the trend of reducing foreign military aid.

 “There are problems with ammunition, especially post-Soviet ammunition – 122 mm, 152 mm.
 These problems exist on the entire front line,” Tarnavskyi said in an interview with Reuters .